 “Roll your bananas over the crumbs!”

-Happily for me, banana and yoghurt shrapnel proved to be about as dramatic as life got at EE as things really started settle down.
-S was content with her classes at Easy English and I was enjoying the freedom that my peace agreement with Tracy had brought.
+Happily for me, banana and yoghurt shrapnel proved to be about as dramatic as life got at school because finally things had settled down.
+S was content with her classes at Easy English and I was enjoying the freedom that my peace agreement with Trudy had brought.
 Working away in our separate schools, we taught our classes and continued to explore Beijing as much as we could in our downtime.

 In March S and I finally got round to checking out the famous 798 Art District, a vast red-brick compound of art galleries, studios and craft shops located in the hard-to-reach neighbourhood of Dashanzi in the Northeast.
 Converted from an old industrial complex of disused factories, we enjoyed a fascinating morning discovering 798’s many quirks.
 Proudly celebrating the area’s communist roots, we read the Maoist slogans decorating studio walls and posed for photos with uniformed statues of stern, square-jawed workers.